Esri/arcgis-maps-sdk-dotnet-toolkit/docs/basemap-gallery.md

 BasemapGallery exposes the following properties:

-- `GeoView` - References the connected MapView or SceneView (optional).
+- `GeoModel` - References the connected Map or Scene (optional).
 - `Portal` - Controls which portal is used to find basemaps.
 Setting the portal will reset the basemap collection.
-- `Controller` - Underlying controller manages basemap selection and loading behavior.
-Can be used to access the underlying basemap collection if needed.
+- `AvailableBasemaps` - Collection of basemaps being shown.

 The following properties enable customization of the gallery's appearance: